jt-abc8/nc-news-back-end/README.md

 The minimum versions of Node.js and PostgreSQL required to run this project are as follows:
 - Node.js: v23.4.0
 - PostgreSQL: v16.8

+##
+This portfolio project was created as part of a Digital Skills Bootcamp in Software Engineering provided by [Northcoders](https://northcoders.com/)